mautic/mautic-documentation/pages/01.Home/01.Overview of Mautic/docs.en.md

 Build a rich and functional database of Contacts for your business, group them together based on your business needs or based on shared attributes.

 - [Contacts][contacts]: Individuals who have visited your websites or interacted with your business in some way.
-They may be known or unknown visiotrs.
+They may be known or unknown visitors.
 Contacts are the primary factor of a marketing automation platform.
 - [Segments][segments]: A group of your contacts that share certain attributes.
 For example, you may segment  contacts based on a contact’s location.
 This may help you easily send out location-based offers or promotions to this specific group of contacts.
 - [Companies][companies]: A group of contacts based on the company(ies) that the contact is assigned to. <Need some examples here>